RI/(S)MOM renormalizations of overlap quark bilinears with different levels of hypercubic smearing: Test the renormalization

-Fig.~\ref{fig:scalar} shows the cases of the pseudo-scalar (left panel) and scalar (right panel) matrix elements, while the pseudo-scalar case has much better signal and shows an obvious quark mass dependence.
-After the chiral extrapolation, the deviation from one in the 1-HYP pseudo-scalar case is around 3\%, while the 2-HYP case is around 1\%.
-The uncertainty in the scalar case is much larger and the result after chiral extrapolation is consistent with the pseudo-scalar case.
-Note that the lightest quark mass case in the scalar channel is dropped since the mixture between the $\sigma$ and $\pi\pi$ states make 2-state fit defined in Eq.~(\ref{eq:c2_form_lat_2}) to be unreliable.
-For similar reason, we dropped the light quark mass cases in all the channels except the pseudo-scalar ones.
+Fig.~\ref{fig:scalar} shows the cases of the pseudoscalar (left panel) and scalar (right panel) matrix elements, while the pseudoscalar case has much better signal and shows an obvious quark mass dependence.
+After the chiral extrapolation, the deviation from one in the one-HYP pseudoscalar case is around 3\%, while the two-HYP case is around 1\%.
+The uncertainty in the scalar case is much larger and the result after chiral extrapolation is consistent with the pseudoscalar case.
+Note that the lightest quark mass case in the scalar channel is dropped since the mixture between the $\sigma$ and $\pi\pi$ states makes the two-state fit defined in Eq.~(\ref{eq:c2_form_lat_2}) to be unreliable.
+For similar reason, we dropped the light quark mass cases in all the channels except the pseudoscalar ones.

-In the channels using the vector or axial-vector currents, the pseudo-scalar channel using ${\cal O}=\bar{q}\gamma_5\gamma_4 q$ also has good signal (upper left panel of Fig.~\ref{fig:vector}) and suggests that the renormalized matrix elements in the chiral limit is independent of the HYP smearing, for both the 1-HYP and 2-HYP cases.
-Similarly to the scalar case, the results from the spatial components of the vector and axial-vector currents are noisier as shown in the other panels of Fig.~\ref{fig:vector}, while the discretization error due to the HYP smearing are at the 5\% level in the cases we investigated.
+In the channels using the vector or axial-vector currents, the pseudoscalar channel using ${\cal O}=\bar{q}\gamma_5\gamma_4 q$ also has good signal (upper left panel of Fig.~\ref{fig:vector}) and suggests that the renormalized matrix elements in the chiral limit is independent of the HYP smearing, for both the one-HYP and two-HYP cases.
+Similarly to the scalar case, the results from the spatial components of the vector and axial-vector currents are noisier as shown in the other panels of Fig.~\ref{fig:vector}, while the discretization error due to the HYP smearing is at the 5\% level in the cases we investigated.

 As shown in Fig.~\ref{fig:tensor}, the operator ${\cal O}=\bar{q}\gamma_4\gamma_iq$ corresponds to the vector channel which is lighter than the tensor channel using the operator ${\cal O}=\bar{q}\gamma_i\gamma_jq$, and then has a better signal.
 We can see that the HYP smearing dependence in the vector channel is at the same level as the other cases, while the tensor channel seems to have larger deviations but the uncertainties are also large.